Publications

 The DOJ’s Demands for Lending to Servicemembers

 Assess and adjust your SCRA program to maintain compliance.
-Particular areas that are receiving extra scrutiny include:
+Particular areas to focus your time and attention are:

 • Borrower Documentation